 Companies can use data obtained from appraisals to design training programs that are well suited for each employee’s needs.
 This will result in improving employees’ skills and increasing their chances to get promoted in the company.
 Performance appraisals can also be used to determine the effectiveness of the training by measuring employees’ performance and comparing results before and after implementing the program.

-- First: determine the organizational objectives and performance expectations from your employees.
+- Determine the organizational objectives and performance expectations from your employees.

-- Second: these objectives and expectations must be communicated throughout the organization and agreed upon by the employees.
+- These objectives and expectations must be communicated throughout the organization and agreed upon by the employees.

-- Third: design a valid and reliable appraisal program that objectively measures and evaluates employees’ performance.
+- Design a valid and reliable appraisal program that objectively measures and evaluates employees’ performance.

-- Fifth: analyze the results and communicate them to your employees.
+- Analyze the results and communicate them to your employees.
 You should also listen to their feedback and make any necessary changes to future appraisals.

 How to use the performance appraisal on excel